Cortimic/Machine-Web-Simulators/README.md

 # Web-Based Machine Simulators

-Below are links to three web simulators I helped develop to during my Software Engineering Internship at LECO during the summer of 2025.
-These simulators replicate the functionality and UI of real machines which customers and sales teams to interact with the product without needing physical hardware.
+Below are links to three web simulators I helped develop to during my software engineering internship at LECO during the summer of 2025.
+These simulators replicate the functionality and UI of real machines which allow customers and sales teams to interact with the product without needing physical hardware.

 ## Simulators